-&lt;sup>1In a practical implementation we are of course faced with truncation and rounding errors due to finite precision.
+1In a practical implementation we are of course faced with truncation and rounding errors due to finite precision.
 But the idea with this approach is that we hope to improve our algorithms by including at least the discretization effects already in the theory.
 In ordinary numerical analysis for simulation of physical phenomena it is almost always possible reduce these effects by increasing the density of mesh points, if the current grid is not fine enough to give a prescribed accuracy in the result.
 However, in computer vision we are often locked to some fixed maximal resolution, beyond which additional image data are not available.

-- An increasing value of the scale parameter t should correspond to coarser levels of scale and signals with less structure.
-Particularly, t = 0 should represent to the original signal. - All signals should be real-valued functions : $Z \to R$ defined on the same infinite grid; in other words no pyramid representations will be used.
+- Every representation should be generated by a linear and shift-invariant transformation of the original signal.
+Therefore, the smoothing operator can be expressed as a convolution operator. - An increasing value of the scale parameter t should correspond to coarser levels of scale and signals with less structure.
+Particularly, t = 0 should represent to the original signal. - All signals should be real-valued functions : Z → R defined on the same infinite grid; in other words no pyramid representations will be used.